How Long Can Composite Fillings Last?

 In the end, it is clear that while composite fillings are generally durable, their lifespan can vary depending on several factors.
 Maintaining a balanced diet, seeing the dentist frequently, and practicing proper oral hygiene can all greatly extend the life of your composite fillings in Katy.

-In the event that you spot any wear or damage, such as cracks, discoloration, or sensitivity, schedule an appointment with your Katy dentist promptly.
+In the event that you spot any wear or damage, such as cracks, discoloration, or sensitivity, schedule an appointment with your Katy family dentist promptly.
 Treatment and early detection can help prevent more extensive dental problems.

 Frequently Asked Questions